Both sides forced to settle for a share of the spoils

-A lively, end-to-end opening to the game saw Gabriel Agbonlahor finish well to put the visitors in front early on, only for Elliot Grandin to equalise four minutes later.
+A lively, end-to-end opening to the game saw Gabriel Agbonlahor finish well to put the visitors in front early on, only for Elliot Grandin to equalize four minutes later.

-The hosts pushed hard for a winner after the break and received a boost when Jean Makoun was sent off late on, but Gerard Houllier’s side held on to secure a share of the spoils.
+The hosts pushed hard for a winner after the break and it looked like they may get all three points after Jean Makoun was sent off late on, but Gerard Houllier’s side held on to secure a share of the spoils.

 Villa made two changes from their 2-2 draw with Fulham as Carlos Cuellar and Nigel Reo-Coker came in for James Collins and Stiliyan Petrov.